September 18, 2020

 A company can raise up to £150,000 in total under SEIS and up to £5 million per year subject to a cap of £12 million under EIS (and any other venture capital schemes).

-Because of the tax advantages to investors, a lot of companies seek to obtain advance assurance from HMRC to attract investors.
+Because of the tax breaks to investors, a lot of companies seek to obtain advance assurance from HMRC to attract investors.
 However, the rules surrounding SEIS and EIS can be complicated to understand and therefore we’ve put together this blog to outline some of the most common mistakes made by companies when dealing with SEIS and EIS.

 Although it’s possible for an investor to invest in the same company and claim both SEIS and EIS relief, SEIS funds must be raised first!
 If a company mistakenly issues an EIS compliance statement, it cannot withdraw, revoke or replace it and SEIS relief will be denied.
 It’s therefore important that the company ensures its admin is in order or instruct professionals to deal with it for them.